StarlingUAS/fenswood_volcano_template/tutorial/perception.md

 ## Example code

-To load this example, first run `git checkout perception`.
-Then to run it, use `docker-compose up --build` as before.  _It might take a little time due to dependency installs._  The remainder of this section works through each of the steps identified above, corresponding to a particular file.
+To run this example, use `docker-compose up --build` as before.
+The remainder of this section works through each of the steps identified above, corresponding to a particular file.

-There is no separate branch for this perception tutorial as it is the final stage.
-If you have been working on other stages, run `git checkout main` to find all the perception code.

 ### Writing the image processing code

-A new file `image_processor.py` is added to the [fenswood_drone_controller/fenswood_drone_controller](../fenswood_drone_controller/fenswood_drone_controller) directory.
+A separate file [`fenswood_drone_controller/fenswood_drone_controller/image_processor.py`](../fenswood_drone_controller/fenswood_drone_controller/image_processor.py) contained the Python code for doing the image processing, such as it is.

 > Why the repeated name?
 It happens a lot in Python.
 The outer directory is the ROS package and the inner one is the Python package.
 You do need both.